 - 12. What if a team member is unable to attend the Innovation Boot Camp?
 All finalist team members, including the mentor, are required to attend the Innovation Boot Camp.
 However, on a case-by-case basis, AACC will consider issues that may arise that prevent team members from attending. - 13.
-What about COVID?
-What measures is AACC taking to ensure the safety of attendees?
-AACC requires that all CCIC finalist team members be fully vaccinated and provide proof of vaccination in order to participate in the Boot Camp.
-Participants will also be required to submit a daily negative health screening questionnaire.
-In addition, AACC will follow federal and state guidance pertaining to hosting the in-person CCIC Boot Camp in June 2022.
-Detailed information about COVID screening requirements, safety protocols, and guidance will be shared in the acceptance letters for the finalist teams. - 14.
+What about health and safety measures?
+AACC will follow federal, state, and local guidance when assessing health and safety concerns for the 2023 CCIC Boot Camp.
+Detailed information about potential COVID screening requirements, safety protocols, and guidance will be shared in the acceptance letters for the finalist teams. - 14.
 How will the first, second, and third place team winners be notified and awarded?
 Winning teams will be announced at the end of the Innovation Boot Camp.
 Each member of the first, second, and third place winning teams will be mailed a check upon completion of necessary tax forms, a few weeks following the Boot Camp.
 The winners will be announced via an AACC and NSF news release and well as displayed online on the challenge website.